Nikhilapothamsetty/qml-soc-25/README.md

 ├── quantum_fourier.py                     # Manual QFT
 ├── quantum_teleportation.py               # Example of quantum teleportation showing how a qubit’s state is transferred ├── README.md                              # This file
-🛠 Technologies Used
-🧪 Qiskit – IBM's quantum computing SDK for building and simulating circuits 🐍 Python – Language used to script and run simulations 🖥 QASM Simulator (Aer) – Used to simulate quantum circuits on classical machines 📄 Jupyter Notebooks / .py Scripts – Code organization and testing